Robium-Automations/polyhex-backend/README.md

 - 200 if everything is fine and university list

 Parameters:
-- **name**: optional, part of university name, used as a search term
+- **universityName**: optional, part of university name, used as a search term
 - **offset**: optional, default=0
 - **limit**: optional, default=10